What is job burnout ? Know its symptoms and how to deal with it

 You are at risk for a burnout when you:

 Newcomers are especially susceptible to burnout because of the extreme pressure to “make it” in their careers and settle successfully.
 Add to this the challenging job search many face.
-This is why once employed, many push themselves to the limit and prioritize their jobs, often times to the detriment of their health and relationships.
+This is why once employed, many push themselves to the limit and prioritize their jobs (because they’re scared to lose it), often times sacrificing their health and relationships.

 How do you know that you’re burnt out?